diana-hep/femtocode/README.md

 Furthermore, Femtocode’s syntax is as similar as possible to Python.
 Python expressions (not statements) are syntactically valid Femtocode, and Femtocode adds a more convenient lambda syntax ([see grammar](lang/generate-grammar/femtocode.g)).

 Within this playground, any single-pass algorithm can be written that does not include unbounded loops: less powerful than Turing completeness but more powerful than strict SQL SELECT-WHERE.
 These algorithms can then be translated into sequences of operations on “shredded” data, data structures that have been flattened into featureless arrays.
-Rather than operating on data whose layout in memory resembles the conceptual task (e.g. all attributes of a jet together), the layout is organized for speed of access (e.g. all jet variable x in one array, jet variable y in another).
+Rather than operating on data whose layout in memory resembles the conceptual task (e.g. all attributes of a jet together), the layout is organized for speed of access (e.g. all jet attribute `x` in one array, jet attribute `y` in another).

 (See [this blog post](https://blog.twitter.com/2013/dremel-made-simple-with-parquet) for a description of shredding in Parquet.
-Femtocode uses a slightly different algorithm and applies all calculations to shredded data, not just storage.)
+Femtocode has a slightly different shredding algorithm and performs all calculations in the shredded form, rather than just using it for efficient storage.)

-Femtocode translates into sequences of three basic kinds of operations: explode, flat, and combine.
+Within Femtocode’s restrictions, there are only three kinds of operations: explode, flat, and combine.

 ### Explode operations